Over 5000 passenger planes take off in the USA every day. They do this from the hundreds of airports that dot the country.

-There are plans to construct four more runways, adding 20 gates to the existing concourses and constructing two more i.e. concourse D and E, among other improvements by the year 2035.
+There are plans to construct four more runways, add 20 gates to the existing concourses and construct two more i.e. concourse D and E, among other improvements by the year 2035.

 2. Dallas/Fort Worth International Airport (DFW), Texas

-Plans for the construction of the 17,050 acres DFW were unveiled back in 1940 following the allocation of US$ 1.9M by the Civil Aeronautics Administration for the implementation of the project.
+Plans for the construction of the 17,050 acres of DFW were unveiled back in 1940.
 However, the project was put on hold until 1964, and construction began five years later.

 The DFW opened for commercial operations in January 1974 with a total of four terminals.
-To date, the airport has a total of 5 terminals (A-E) and 182 gates, in addition to 7 runways.
-It is the 4th largest in the world.
+To date, the airport has a capacity of 5 terminals (A-E) and 182 gates, in addition to 7 runways.

-In 2019, DFW airport, along with American Airlines, announced plans to build a 6th terminal, along with the addition of up to 24 new gates to Terminal F and renovations of Terminal C, at an estimated cost of US$ 3–3.5 billion.
+In 2019, DFW airport, along with American Airlines, announced plans to build a 6th terminal.
+This would be carried out alongside the addition of up to 24 new gates to Terminal F and renovations of Terminal C.

 3. Washington Dulles International Airport (IAD), Virginia

-The sits on a 13,000 acres piece of land in the suburbs of downtown Washington, DC.
-The Main Terminal, which includes four of the original gates, “Z” gates, and designed by architect Eero Saarinen was opened in 1962 with the civil engineering firm Ammann and Whitney as the lead contractor.
+The airport sits on a 13,000 acres piece of land in the suburbs of downtown Washington, DC.
+The Main Terminal, which includes four of the original gates, “Z” gates was opened in 1962.

 4. Orlando International Airport (OIA), Florida

-The 11,609 acres airport has a hub-and-spoke layout with a large main terminal building that is divided into two i.e. Terminal A, on the building’s north side, and Terminal B, on the building’s south side.
+The 11,609 acres airport has a hub-and-spoke layout with a large main terminal building.
+The latter is divided into two i.e. Terminal A, on the building’s north side, and Terminal B, on the building’s south side.

-The airport is owned by the Greater Orlando Aviation Authority (GOAA), and it is one of the few airports in the world that can accommodate the new-generation Class 6 aircraft.
-It is also used as a space shuttle emergency-landing site.
+Noteworthy, Orlando International Airport is one of the few airports in the world that can accommodate the new-generation Class 6 aircraft.
+It is also used as a space shuttle emergency landing site.

-Opened for commercial services in 1981, the airport is the 4th largest in the US and the 6th largest in the world.
+Opened for commercial services in 1981, the airport is the 4th largest in the US.

 5. George Bush Intercontinental Airport (IAH), Texas